Spittal/vue-i18n-phrase/function/README.md

 If you don't already have one, [create a Phrase Access Token with read access](https://phraseapp.com/settings/oauth_access_tokens).

 ### `PHRASE_PROJECT_ID`
-The phrase project id can be found in your Phrase Dashboard -> Project Settings -> API
+The phrase project id can be found in your Phrase Dashboard -> Project Settings -> ID.

+If you don't set this the app will default to using the first project in your account.

 ## Query Parameters of the function